How to: Debug Windows containers in Azure Service Fabric using Visual Studio 2019

-With Visual Studio 2017 Update 7 (15.7), you can debug .NET applications in containers as Service Fabric services.
+With Visual Studio 2019, you can debug .NET applications in containers as Service Fabric services.
 This article shows you how to configure your environment and then debug a .NET application in a container running in a local Service Fabric cluster.

 - On Windows 10, follow this quickstart to Configure Windows 10 to run Windows containers

 - On Windows Server 2016, follow this quickstart to Configure Windows 2016 to run Windows containers

 - Set up your local Service Fabric environment by following Prepare your development environment on Windows